hgtonight/Application-Yaga/README.md

 Once you've added the application to your Vanilla installation, you need to activate it in the dashboard.
 Once activated, you will see a new "Gamification" menu in the dashboard sidebar where you can configure each individual part of the Yaga application.

+Finally, you need to delete the `/cache/locale_map.ini` file to force refresh the locale definitions.

 ---
-Copyright 2013 © Zachary Doll
+Copyright 2013 - 2014 © Zachary Doll